Who is Mark Kelly, and why is the US senator accused of ‘sedition’?

 In his first Senate campaign in 2020, Kelly finished the term of Republican Senator John McCain, who died in office.
 Two years later, Kelly was re-elected to a full term.
 In the Senate, he has focused on national security and the military.

+“[For example] a member of the United States Armed Forces is required to disobey a clearly illegal order of a superior.
+There is no ‘following orders’ defence,” Fein told Al Jazeera.

+“Lt William Calley was convicted of war crimes for the [1968] My Lai Massacre against civilians in Vietnam.
+His ‘following orders’ defence was rejected,” he added.

-What is the Pentagon investigation?
+What is the Pentagon investigation about, then?

 In a statement posted on X on Monday, the Pentagon said it had received “serious allegations of misconduct” against Kelly, suggesting that the video had interfered with the “loyalty, morale, or good order and discipline of the armed forces”.